 - Individuals with disabilities

-The training to become a foster parent begins with an information session which describes the foster system as a whole.
-From there, the process shifts to the screening of the prospective foster parent.
-If approved, the potential foster family will attend a 30-hour training course, the completion of which will yield a license to provide foster care.
+The training to become a foster parent begins with an information session that describes the foster system as a whole.
+From there, the process shifts to the screening of the prospective foster parent, including home visits by social workers.
+If approved, the potential foster family will attend a 30-hour training course on mental health, avoiding child abuse, providing a loving home, being a caregiver, etc. The completion of the class will yield a license to provide foster care.

 Nevada’s state welfare system is obligated by federal law to provide payments to foster parents to cover the basic needs of children in their foster care which includes, food, shelter, clothing and school supplies.
-Currently, Nevada provides the following payments:
+Currently, Nevada provides the following payments depending on the age of the children in foster care:

 Call a Foster Care attorney in Nevada…

-If you feel you need assistance with a foster placement, seek the help of qualified and experienced legal counsel.
-Las Vegas Defense Group has years of experience in the area of law and can be reached for a FREE consultation.
+If you feel you need assistance with a foster placement in the state of Nevada, seek the help of qualified and experienced legal counsel.

 Also see our article on Nevada adoption laws.